You could be amazed at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a problem before it creates damage.

-There are a couple signs that you can use to keep track of the status of your water heater.
+There are a few signs that you can use to keep track of the status of your water heater.
 You’ll want to be alert for them to keep your equipment in the top condition.

 Here are five potential signs it might be time to replace your water heater in Raleigh.